Skip to main content

 Example Modifications

 If an employee is out of office, the workflow will not complete unless configured otherwise.
-To handle such cases, you can mark each fork as optional, ensuring the bot does not wait indefinitely for updates when someone is unavailable.
+To handle such cases, in the main workflow, you can mark each fork as optional, ensuring the bot does not wait indefinitely for updates when someone is unavailable.

 Each of the fork is marked as optional

 The bot’s waiting period for updates can be configured by setting a timeout for the individual_updates workflow.
-For example, to allow a 3-hour window from the scheduled time set the timeout seconds to 10800 seconds.
+For example, to allow a 3-hour window from the scheduled time, set the workflow timeout seconds to 10800 seconds, and the timeout policy to Timeout Workflow.

 Workflow timeout set for individual updates workflow

 This ensures the bot operates for 3 hours from the runtime, with the forks marked as optional.
-After the 3 hours, updates from users who have responded will be collected and posted to the specified channel.
+Whenever a user responds within these 3 hours, the updates will be collected and posted to the specified channel.

 Video Guide